-It is important to mention that we are only talking about the mini Frenchie that is advertised and sold as a complete breed, we are not talking about crosses of a French Bulldog with other breeds.
+It is essential to mention that we are only talking about the mini Frenchie that is advertised and sold as a complete breed; we are not talking about crosses of a French Bulldog with other breeds.

 Although miniature dogs are attractive and well-liked, a miniature French Bulldog can suffer from not only health problems associated with the breed but also problems associated with miniaturization.

 Anyone considering a Teacup French Bulldog should do their research and be well aware of the health issues and potential cost of lifetime care.

 Some breeders claim that they raise mini French Bulldog puppies ethically.
 Please read below how breeders get the mini version of a Frenchie puppy and make the determination for yourself.

 It is the best-known trick in the book to use words like "rare" "exotic" "teacup" and so on to justify the large price tag for a dog that does not meet AKC breed standards.

 How do breeders get Teacup French Bulldog puppies?Dwarf Frenchie dogs

 Taking the role of god in his hands – Cultivating the dwarfism mutation gene in a line of French Bulldogs.
 Dwarfism is a skeletal disorder that causes chronic pain in dogs and health problems related to the shortening of the vertebrae in the spine, bowed legs, and abnormal bone structure of the skull and face.